Tylastin/CarND-Behavioral-Cloning-P3/writeup_report.md

 The final model architecture was based on the Nvidia architecture presented earlier in this writeup.
 The model consists of a convolution neural network with 3 5x5 convolutions, 2 3x3 convolutions, a flatten layer, and 3 fully connected layers.
-The following table produced by Model.summary() illustrates the model architecture.
+The following table, produced by Model.summary(), illustrates the model architecture.

 Layer (type)                 Output Shape              Param #
 =================================================================